rodolfojt/Fraud-Detection-Exercise/README.md

 # Fraud-Detection-Exercise
-This is an exercise made during a Machine Learning Engineer Nanodegree module from Udacity.
+This is an exercise made during a module in Machine Learning Engineer Nanodegree from Udacity.